Back To All

 7. Recommendations

-Based on the data that you received during the discussion with the engineer, his manager, and colleagues, make a list of suggestions that could increase developer productivity.
+Based on the data that you received during the discussion with the engineer, his manager, and colleagues, make a list of suggestions that could increase developer productivity in your company.

 How to Write Comments and Recommendations